 The activity-based format allows for more active learning appraisals during class (e.g., case studies, problem-solving, and discussion) than traditional lecture-style teaching (Eng, 2017).
 The activity-based format has been especially effective in teaching my undergraduate research methods class to make an often “boring” and difficult subject more approachable.
 I assign Learning Logs with a series of content and reflective questions about the readings, which ensures students retain the material in preparation for in-class activities.
 During class, students work together and obtain immediate instructor feedback.
 The activity-based format increases mastery of core concepts, participation, and engagement during class.

 Although we do not have a formal "classroom" online, I facilitate an interactive self-paced learning experience.
 I create weekly modules with short mini-lectures on specific topics to support student learning (Costa, 2020).
 I assign "interactivities" in which students must complete tasks (e.g., watching documentaries or other videos, completing Kahoot activities, searching for information on specific topics) and reflect on how the activities expanded upon the content.
 Such methods are aimed to help make online learning engaging.

 Inclusive Learning Community

 My methods are highly student-centered, accessible, and relational-based.
 I start every semester by having students reflect on what they enjoyed most about prior classes and what they liked least.
 We then discuss their preferences as a group to set norms for the rest of the semester.
-I build social presence and relationships with students through humor, chatting and listening to music before class, and sharing my own experiences with the correctional system.
+I build instructor and social presence with students through humor, chatting and listening to music before class, and sharing my own experiences related to the courses I teach.